hbowie/practopian-v3/commonplace-book/Monkeys with money and guns.md

 Title:  Monkeys with money and guns

-Tags:   Practopian, Reason to Rock, humanism
+Tags:   Reason to Rock, humanism

 Author: Tom Waits